Ceiku/automateme/_pages/infrastructure.md

 For now zerotier is the only service that runs directly on the host, it is a feature currently under development.

 Instructions:
-- install zerotier on the hos:
+- install zerotier on the host:
   - `curl -s https://install.zerotier.com | sudo bash`
   - Or alternatives here: [ZeroTier download](https://www.zerotier.com/download/)
 - log in to zerotier